18 June 2020

 - PhD, University of London, 1992

-- Professor (Plant Chemistry) Natural Resources Institute, University of Greenwich, 2011
+- Professor of Plant Chemistry, Natural Resources Institute, University of Greenwich, 2011

 - Regional Editor, Biopesticides International